 Learners have the opportunity to transform their passion for history and make an impact in their community.
-The engaging curriculum extends the skills of a historian into the contemporary marketplace.
+The engaging public history curriculum extends the skills of a historian into the contemporary marketplace.
 Through a disciplined study of the past, learners are given an orientation of the complexity and diversity in the world, to meet the competitive demands of a global economy.

-Scholars use the techniques of applied history to create museum exhibits, conserve artifacts, and interpret material culture.
+Public history scholars use the techniques of applied history to create museum exhibits, conserve artifacts, and interpret material culture.
 Learners are exposed to the field of museum studies and material culture to understand the relationship between objects and society.

 Public history engages a broader audience with the past through experiences outside the classroom.
 Learners are given the opportunity to experience the discipline through 120 hours of fieldwork in a structured setting, to develop hands-on skills and observe public history in practice.